xxoolm/LuaNode/README.md

 ![github](http://ww4.sinaimg.cn/mw690/999babe3gw1f2jvwv34spj20y80j444u.jpg "SecureCRT")

 ```
-Note: In the serial settings, you must uncheck XON/XOFF, otherwise, you won't be able to input via serial!
+Note: In the Session Options, you must uncheck XON/XOFF, otherwise, you won't be able to input anything via serial!
 ```

 To set break points and debug code, maybe you can use GDBSTUB.